darabigdata/IDWBotswana/CHALLENGE-2/README.md

 target = ds[:,-1]
 ```

-and then we can split the full dataset into a training data set, to train our classifier, and a test dataset to test our classifer:
+and then we can split the full dataset into:

+* a training data set (to train our classifier), and
+* a test dataset (to test our classifer).

+If we wanted, we could also add in a *validation* dataset to test for over-fitting... we won't do that in this simple example, but you might want to think about it for your own classifier.

 ```python
 x_train, x_test, y_train, y_test = train_test_split(features,target)